All Episodes

 Well, that's what CNN does.

-Uh, and that's what John Roberts says.
+And that's what John Roberts is.

-John Roberts used to be the weekend anchor guy with rather was there when he didn't get the rather gig.
+John Roberts used to be the weekend anchor guy with Rather was there when he didn't get the rather gig.

 It's over.